 Community initiatives or enterprises which contribute to their local economy or use innovative funding models to drive regeneration.
 This could include, but is not limited to, groups that aim to attract future investment in places, groups that address local economic challenges, and which focus on inclusive and innovative approaches.
 Qualifying projects could involve the following:

-– New economic initiatives such as street markets, creative or heritage based events or local fairs.
+New economic initiatives such as street markets, creative or heritage based event or local tours

-– The creation of a masterplan which shows – and is starting to deliver- a bold vision for the future.
+The creation of a masterplan which shows – and is starting to deliver – a bold vision

 Place Leader of the Year